How Do Bail Bonds Work?

 How to Handle Bail Bonds

-The quickest way to get somebody out is to post cash bonds.
+The quickest way to get somebody out of jail is to post cash bonds.
 Cash bonds may be paid in full at the bond desk.
 However, county bonds usually have to be posted at the county jail.
 Sometimes the person posting the bond also has to “run” the bond back and forth for the inmate’s signature.
 However, cash bonds are also the most expensive way to bail somebody out as you have to have the full cash amount of the bonds up front.
 For those who do not have the full amount, bail bonds companies can assist.

 The bond company will only charge a portion of the bond as their fee.
 For larger bonds, that fee is usually 10%.
 For smaller bonds it is a fixed rate.
 For instance, a $500 bond should cost about $175.
 This fee is called a premium.
 Unlike a cash bond, this fee is non-refundable.
 However, if your family member or loved one does not make all their court dates, the bond company will seek to recover more money from the cosigner or the person who signed for the bond.